DevXplorer-ArJn/MYOSA-6.0-bagbee/bagbee.md

 Following a suspicious movement event, BagBee provides a short verification window.

-The owner is presented with a simple confirmation such as:
+The owner is presented with a simple confirmation:

 > **Was this you?**